Online Associate of Arts in General Studies at Ohio State

 Customize your curriculum

-Personalize your education with elective courses that will help you achieve your professional goals.
+Personalize your education with a concentration that will help you achieve your professional goals.

 Frequently Asked Questions